 Example: Tate

-Tate often spoke to their roommates about how much they enjoyed day trips like hiking and going to the beach, and suggested they should all plan such a trip sometime.
-Their roommates agreed and said they could all go sometime in the next few months.
-A few weeks later, after their roommates were gone for a weekend, Tate found out through social media that the roommates went on a hiking trip with other friends.
+Tate often spoke to their roommates about how much they enjoyed day trips like hiking and going to the beach, and suggested they should all plan such a trip sometime soon.
+Their roommates agreed and said they could all go within the next few months.
+However, a few weeks later, after their roommates were gone for a weekend, Tate found out through social media that the roommates went on a hiking trip with other friends.
 Tate was understandably disappointed at not being invited to join.

 When Disappointment Builds Resentment

 Like with any unpleasant emotion, you might find yourself wishing disappointment or resentment would go away.
 But experiencing the emotion is crucial to help you process and move through it.
-This can be slightly challenging sometimes but very difficult at other times.
+The intensity of these feelings can vary — sometimes they are manageable, other times they can feel overwhelming.
 Sometimes people find that difficult experiences of disappointment or resentment lead them to use substances like alcohol or drugs to “numb” the feelings.
 If you find yourself using substances to cope with unpleasant emotions, consider talking to a therapist.

 Summing Up